British Airways plane crashes since 1970

 The aircraft had a midair collision with a Inex Adria DC9-32.
 All nine crew members and 54 passengers on the Trident were killed.

 24 June 1982; British Airways 747-200; Flight 9; near Jakarta, Indonesia: The aircraft was on a scheduled international flight from London, England to Auckland, New Zealand.
 The crew inadvertently flew into a volcanic ash cloud from Mount Galunggung in west Java, Indonesia.
 The ash severely damaged all four engines, leading to the aircraft flying briefly without power.
 The crew was able to restart the engines after gliding out of the dust cloud.
 Although one engine subsequently failed a second time, the crew was able to make an uneventful emergency landing in Jakarta.
 None of the 15 crew members or 248 passengers were injured.

 The crew rejected the takeoff due to an uncontained engine failure.
 The failure led to a punctured fuel tank and a fire that spread to the cabin.

-10 October 2000; British Airways 757; near Amsterdam, Netherlands: The first officer was flying the aircraft on approach to Amsterdam between two storm cells when the aircraft was struck by lightning just below the first officer's windscreen.
+10 October 2000; British Airways 757-200; near Amsterdam, Netherlands: The first officer was flying the aircraft on approach to Amsterdam between two storm cells when the aircraft was struck by lightning just below the first officer's windscreen.
 The first officer was stunned by the strike and later found it difficult to use his left arm.
 The captain continued the approach and the aircraft landed without incident.
 The first officer sustained a burn wound to his chest.
 None of the other 157 aircraft occupants were injured.
 Shortly after returning to duty, the first officer developed a medical condition that may be related to the strike.

-17 January 2008; British Airways 777; Flight 38; London, England: The aircraft touched down about 1000 feet short of runway 27L at London's Heathrow Airport.
+17 January 2008; British Airways 777-200ER; flight 38; London, England: The aircraft touched down about 1000 feet short of runway 27L at London's Heathrow Airport.
 The aircraft skidded just over 1000 feet, tearing off its landing gear and coming to rest on the tarmac just to the right of the end of the runway.
 This was a scheduled international flight that was arriving from Beijing, China.
 There were at least two serious injuries, a broken leg and a concussion, but no fatalities among the 16 crew members and 136 passengers.
 This was the first serious accident for the 777 since it began commercial service in 1995.

-http://airsafe.com/events/airlines/bab.htm -- Revised: 13 March 2008
+http://airsafe.com/events/airlines/bab.htm -- Revised: 9 September 2015